You’ve finally decided to upgrade or buy a new Ultra HD TV. The picture quality of your old TV just doesn’t cut it anymore.

 By contrast, since each pixel cell is lit individually, OLED TVs have an extremely even spread of light across the picture.
 Screen uniformity really enhances the beauty of the entire image.

-A result of even lighting from each individually lit pixel, OLED TVs display excellent side angle viewing.
+As a result of even lighting from each individually lit pixel, OLED TVs display excellent side angle viewing.

-While 4K LED TVs are getting better increasing the viewing angle, they still lag behind OLED models.
+While 4K LED TVs are getting better, increasing the viewing angle, they still lag behind OLED models.

 It is due to the LED backlights being farther away from the front of the screen panel.

 Response time is the time it takes for each individual diode to change from “on” to “off”.
 Faster response time creates less motion blur.